Achenyo Idachaba: Career

-She realised that Water Hyacinth (Eichornia crassipes) which was recognised as an invasive weed could be harvested as she had read of this happening in Asia.
-In collaboration with local craftspeople she set up a range of products that were woven from the dried plants.
-The company was called Mitimeth.
-She developed products such as a waste basket and a table tidy which were made from plants that are usually only known for being invasive.
-These plants were originally from South America and can be seen as attractive in a domestic garden, however they have been called the "worst aquatic plant" as they grow so abundantly that they create large floating mats of plants that quickly reproduce.
-By 2013 she had won a grant from the government and she was employing seven staff.
-The weeds are harvested, dried and then made into rope which can then be made into products.
+She realised that water hyacinth (Pontederia crassipes), which was considered an invasive weed, could be harvested, as takes place in Asia.
+In collaboration with local craftspeople she designed products that could be woven from dried specimens.
+In 2011, she founded the company Mitimeth.
+She developed products such as a waste basket and a table tidy made from plants known as invasive.
+By 2013 she had won a grant from the government and employed seven staff.
+The weeds are harvested, dried and then made into rope which can then be made into final products.